-GMD #5 and KDA-DWR staff combine efforts to measure 75 wells in the Pawnee-Buckner subbasin (Figure 8).
+GMD #5 and KDA-DWR staff combine efforts to measure 76 wells in the Pawnee-Buckner subbasin (Figure 8).
+Five wells have been redrilled and have new identification numbers: HG41 to HG75, NS07 to NS76, HG24 to HG73, HG38 to HG74 and PN24 to PN97.
 KDA-DWR collects additional water level measurements tri-annually in the winter, spring and fall.
-GMD 5 measures five wells on a quarterly basis and 21 wells in January within their district in Pawnee County.
+GMD #5 measures five wells on a quarterly basis and 21 wells in January within their district in Pawnee County.